 The BC Prosecution Service (BCPS) promotes public safety, justice, and respect for the rule of law by making principled charge assessment decisions and conducting fair and effective prosecutions and appeals.
 In making its prosecutorial decisions, the BCPS acts independently of police and government.

-- Developing policies and procedures on the administration of criminal justice
+- Develops policies and procedures on the administration of criminal justice

-- Liaising with the media and the public on prosecution matters
+- Liaises with the media and the public on prosecution matters

-- Any other function or responsibility assigned to the Branch by the Attorney General
+- Carries out any other function or responsibility assigned to it by the Attorney General.